-The construction duration of this project is envisaged to be five years, which will start in 2022 and is estimated to be completed by June 2027.
+The construction duration of this project is envisaged to be five years, and if started in 2022 then it should be completed by June 2027.
 The project will require a detailed programme and further investigation will be conducted before implementation.
-The total cost is estimated to be R 1.2 billion at current prices (Table 8.8).
+The estimated cost for implementation is R 1.2 billion, as per 2020 pricing (Table 8.8).

-Table 8.8 Capex Breakdown
+Table 8.8 Capex Breakdown (2020)